What is a Drink Coaster aka Beer Mat?

 To many of us, drink coasters may not seem like a big deal.
 However, they serve a valuable function, and without them, you risk damaging your wooden furniture, marble countertop, tableware, and other surfaces.

 With that in mind, let’s delve deeper into the world of drink coasters.
-We’ll explore the different types, materials, and reasons you should keep a few handy in your own home.
+We’ll explore the different types, materials, and reasons you should keep a few handy in your own home for the next time you pour a pint.

 Drink coasters began to appear in many homes around the year 1760.
 However, early designs looked more like shallow dishes made from paper, wood, or silver.
 They were designed to go under wine bottles and decanters so that they could be “coasted” across the dinner table when the servants were unavailable.